How do I figure out which of the many Christian groups might be the right one for me? For help, look HERE .

 4Corners Christian Fellowship is a fellowship of brothers and sisters from all over the world and a Christian student group at USC.
 Our vision is to create a place where people from many cultures and diverse backgrounds can come together to experience God and journey alongside each other.
 Along the way we also hang out, eat good food, go on awesome trips, and just do college life together.
 At 4Corners, we try to recreate what we read in Acts chapter 2 of the Bible – ordinary folks forming an extraordinary community – and we invite you to join us!

 Acts2Fellowship is a Christian fellowship open to all USC undergraduate students looking to grow in their faith, as well as to those who want to simply investigate and check out what Christianity is all about.
 We strive to live out the model of the early church portrayed in Acts 2.
-We meet for weekly Bible studies on Friday evenings, and have a ton of fun along the way as we go on outings and activities.
+We meet for weekly Bible studies, and have a ton of fun along the way as we go on outings and activities.
 Hope you can check us out!
+A ministry of GracePointLA Church.
+See our WELCOME VIDEO

 The Adventist Student Community aims to explore physical and mental health as it relates to Christian spirituality in an inclusive and affirming way for all students.
 This is an LGBTQ inclusive place.
 The organization endeavors to represent and provide deeper understanding of the values and beliefs of the Seventh-Day Adventist church, and aspires to showcase different biblical interpretations.
 Additionally, it seeks to foster an open community, consisting of people from all backgrounds, where all Bible discussion is welcome.
 Above all, the organization will strive to maintain a fellowship in order to welcome the Sabbath together and unwind from the stressors of the week.